AppsByPranav/AppsByPranav/README.md

-- 👋 Hi, I’m Pranav(@SolutionsByPranav)
+- 👋 Hi, I’m Pranav(@SolutionsByPranav).
-- 👀 I’m interested in developing solutions
+- 👀 I’m interested in developing solutions.
-- 🌱 I’m currently learning Java, Node.js, REACT.js
+- 🌱 I’m currently developing projects using the MERN stack.
-- 💞️ I’m looking to collaborate on any projects that can help me grow as a developer
+- 💞️ I’m looking to collaborate on any projects that can help me grow as a developer.